Training Scientists Since 1977

 The benefits of this internship include:

-Many of today’s leaders in planetary science began as LPI summer interns.
+Many of today’s leaders in planetary science are alumni of the LPI summer intern program.
 Every career starts somewhere, and we encourage you to join us as you embark on your journey.

-About Us: The LPI is located near the NASA Johnson Space Center, on the southeast side of Houston, Texas.
-The LPI provides leadership in the scientific community for research in lunar, planetary, and solar system sciences, and linkage with related terrestrial programs.
+About Us: The LPI is located near the NASA Johnson Space Center on the southeast side of Houston, Texas.
+It provides leadership in the scientific community for research in lunar, planetary, and solar system sciences and links with related terrestrial programs.
 The internships are funded through NASA’s Support for Planetary Sample Science.

 Program Overview

 The Lunar and Planetary Institute invites undergraduates with at least 50 semester hours of credit to experience cutting-edge research in the lunar and planetary sciences.
-Students with majors in a physical or natural science, engineering, computer science, or mathematics are preferred, but all eligible students will be considered.
+Students with majors in physical or natural sciences, engineering, computer science, or mathematics are preferred, but all eligible students will be considered.